 Each Port has a corresponding PnSKIP register which allows its individual Port pins to be assigned to digital functions or skipped by the Crossbar.
-All Port pins used for analog functions, GPIO, or dedicated digital functions such as the EMIF should have their PnSKIP bit set to 1.
+All Port pins used for analog functions or GPIO should have their PnSKIP bit set to 1.

 The Port input mode of the I/O pins is defined using the Port Input Mode registers (PnMDIN).
 Each Port cell can be configured for analog or digital I/O. This selection is required even for the digital resources selected in the XBRn registers, and is not automatic.
+The only exception to this is P2.0, which can only be used for digital I/O.